ryouchinsa/Rectlabel-support/README.md

 This is the support page for "RectLabel for object detection" on Mac App Store. https://itunes.apple.com/app/id1210181730

-"RectLabel - Volume License" is a paid up-front version of RectLabel and fully feature equivalent with "RectLabel for object detection".
-Choose this version if you want to purchase RectLabel through Apple Business Manager and Apple School Manager. https://itunes.apple.com/app/id1490990105
+"RectLabel - One-time payment" is a paid up-front version. https://itunes.apple.com/app/id1490990105

 How to use RectLabel.